4.1. E1 - Basic HAZUS

 ../../../../../_images/r2dt-0001-ASD.png

-5. HTA Next, a hazard mapping algorithm is specified using the Nearest Neighbor method and the SimCenterEvent application, which are configured as shown in the following figure with 100 samples in 4 neighbors, i.e., randomly sampling 100 ground motions from the nearest four stations (each station has a large number of ground motion records specified in the HAZ).
+2. HTA Next, a hazard mapping algorithm is specified.
+Of the 3 options provided, only the Nearest Neighbor method option makes sense for the Hazard application chosen, one in which the event is specified at a grid of points.
+For the input shown in the following figure with 100 samples in 4 neighbors, i.e., randomly sampling 100 ground motions from the nearest four stations (each station has a large number of ground motion records specified in the HAZ).

 ../../../../../_images/r2dt-0001-HTA.png